spotlightpa/poor-richard/content/news/2022-10-13-SPLABORTION13.md

 {{<picture src="external/w9g0z7mxe49ec7eh3d4tms34qg.jpeg" description="In Pennsylvania, restrictions on abortion providers shape the number of abortion facilities in the state and limit the services they can provide." caption="In Pennsylvania, restrictions on abortion providers shape the number of abortion facilities in the state and limit the services they can provide." credit="Kate Huangpu of Spotlight PA">}}

-Those restrictions include a mandatory 24-hour waiting period for people seeking abortions, no Medicaid coverage except in cases of incest, rape, or when the person’s life is endangered, and blood and urine tests that <a href="https://www.inquirer.com/health/abortion-patients-wv-ohio-pennsylvania-roe-wade-overturned-20220621.html">health care workers argue are unnecessary</a>..
+Those restrictions include a mandatory 24-hour waiting period for people seeking abortions, no Medicaid coverage except in cases of incest, rape, or when the person’s life is endangered, and blood and urine tests that <a href="https://www.inquirer.com/health/abortion-patients-wv-ohio-pennsylvania-roe-wade-overturned-20220621.html">health care workers argue are unnecessary</a>.

 Abortion clinics have to abide by <a href="https://www.guttmacher.org/state-policy/explore/targeted-regulation-abortion-providers">facility rules</a> mandating specific room sizes and corridor widths.
-Those particular restrictions influenced Planned Parenthood Keystone’s decision to open a location that provides medication abortions but not surgical ones, explained Reed.According to Reed, a majority of patients now seek medication abortions, also known as medical abortions or abortion by pills, in part because that procedure requires less travel and fewer appointments.
+Those particular restrictions influenced Planned Parenthood Keystone’s decision to open a location that provides medication abortions but not surgical ones, explained Reed.

+According to Reed, a majority of patients now seek medication abortions, also known as medical abortions or abortion by pills, in part because that procedure requires less travel and fewer appointments.

 Reed explained it would have cost millions of dollars to equip the new clinic to legally offer surgical abortions, a procedure that has more stringent facility rules.
 Planned Parenthood Southeastern Pennsylvania operates most of the clinics that provide such abortions.